 ANSTs file Form 1041-N by the 15th day of the 4th month following the close of the tax year.
 If the due date falls on a Saturday, Sunday, or legal holiday, file on the next business day.

-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following.
+You can use certain private delivery services (PDSs) designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
+Go to IRS.gov/PDS for the current list of designated services.

 Use Form 7004, Application for Automatic Extension of Time To File Certain Business Income Tax, Information, and Other Returns, to request an automatic extension of time to file.

 An extension of time to file doesn't extend the time to pay the tax.

 Department of the Treasury

 Ogden, UT 84201-0027